coronalabs/corona-docs/markdown/guide/basics/debugging/index.markdown

 -->

-From the main menu, select __Corona&nbsp;Debugger__ &rarr; __Inspect&nbsp;Variable__.
+From the main menu, select __Debugger__ &rarr; __Inspect&nbsp;Variable__.
 A search bar will open at the bottom of Sublime Text and you can enter any valid variable.
 You will then see the details of that variable, and if it's a table, this can provide a better visual representation compared to what is typically available.

 ### Stack Tracing